Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Main

-In solids, analogous depletion phenomena might be expected at considerably lower laser intensities due to their smaller bandgaps relative to atomic ionization energies.
-However, experimental observation of pronounced depletion dynamics during solid-state HHG remains elusive.
+In solids, analogous phenomena causing the suppression of the emission of harmonics might be expected at considerably lower laser intensities due to their smaller bandgaps relative to atomic ionization energies.
+However, experimental observation of pronounced carrier excitation dynamics during solid-state HHG and, more generally, nonperturbative harmonic generation (NPHG) remains elusive.
 Achieving a significant suppression of harmonic emission typically requires excitation fractions on the order of $\sim40\%$, while in experiment, typical excitation levels in semiconductors are usually limited to a few percent to avoid material damage~\cite{Suppression_nc2017}.
-Pre-excitation of carriers with ultraviolet pulses has been explored as an alternative route to reach the depletion regime and suppress the HHG yield in semiconductors~\cite{Suppression_nc2017,cheng2020ultrafast,heide2022probing}.
-However, such approaches obscure the intrinsic depletion dynamics driven solely by the fundamental laser pulse which drives the HHG process.
-Here, the subject of depletion and HHG yield suppression is an intricate one because condensed matter is far more complex than the gas phase due to its strong multi-electron nature, lower symmetry, and Bloch state delocalization.
+Pre-excitation of carriers with ultraviolet pulses has been explored as an alternative route to reach a carrier saturation regime and suppress the harmonic yield in semiconductors~\cite{Suppression_nc2017,cheng2020ultrafast,heide2022probing}.
+However, such approaches obscure the intrinsic saturation dynamics driven solely by the fundamental laser pulse which drives the harmonic generation process.
+Here, the subject of saturation and harmonic yield suppression is an intricate one because condensed matter is far more complex than the gas phase due to many-body scattering and decoherence, lower symmetry, and Bloch state delocalization.
 Moreover, the microscopic origins of harmonic suppression in solids remain actively debated.
-Suppression could arise predominantly from Pauli blocking, where transitions from valence to conduction bands become unavailable due to occupied states, or from excitation-induced dephasing, where increased carrier densities accelerate electron scattering and degrade interband coherence~\cite{van2024toward}.
+Such suppression could arise predominantly from state blocking, where transitions from valence to conduction bands become unavailable due to occupied states, or from excitation-induced dephasing, where increased carrier densities accelerate electron scattering and degrade interband coherence~\cite{van2024toward}.